-- Hansel and Gretel from Black Lagoon.
+- Hansel and Gretel.
 The sheer number of people they kill (and how they do it) is just the start of how messed up these two are.
 And tragically, they can't even imagine the world any other way.

 - Probably Revy.
 From what can be gathered from the tiny flashbacks, she was raised on the streets of a less-good place in New York City and probably learned her gun skills from gangsters, and killed someone her own father, to be exact using a pillow as a silencer when she was still pretty young.

 - Seta Soujirou of Rurouni Kenshin, given his horrible childhood and subsequent "adoption" by a Social Darwinist to act as his Dragon, slaughters people with a cheerful smile.

 - Kenshin (then known as Shinta) too, when he buried all the bodies of his guardians and the men who killed them, instead of, say, trying to find help.
 At this point he'd already seen one set of parents die of illness and then watched his Parental Substitutes die trying to protect him.
 Hiko is visibly disturbed by this and decides to take in the boy since it's clear he'll never live a normal life after this.

 - In Saiyuki, there is a scene of a pre-teen Gojyo smoking in his room while his older brother calms his stepmother down.